Visa Bank Account Validation Merchant Guide

 Low risk

-Some positive data available for the account and no negative information found.
+Some positive data is available for the account, and no negative information was found.

 Medium risk